shinyfrog/SFPSDWriter/README.md

 # SFPSDWriter

 SFPSDWriter is an Objective-C library for writing PSD files.
 Here at Shiny Frog we needed a way to write **multilayer** **PSDs** with **groups** and this library is the result after days of headaches.
-This library gets inspiration from Ben Gotow's [PSDWriter](https://github.com/bengotow/PSDWriter).
-It was reorganized a bit in the structure to depute the writing of the informations and the channels to the layers (and adding something here and there).

 It features: